p-vel/NG_project/README.md

  * `0` Graham Scan
  * `1` Chan's algorithm

+ For instance, `myexec 1 0` will display the Graham Scan on a confused Jackie.

+ To show the **convex hull without animation**, please enter

+ `myexec set algo 0`

+ where `set` and `algo` can be used as above, with a third possibility for `algo`: if set to `2`, the Jarvis March will be used to compute the convex hull.

 To **benchmark** our three algorithms with the Akl-Toussaint heuristic, please enter

 `myexec nPoints`